sciactive/pnotify/README.md

 ## Modal Stacks

 You can set a stack as modal by setting the `modal` property to true.
 A modal stack creates an overlay behind it when any of its notices are open.
-When the last notice within it is removed, the overlay is hidden.
+When the last notice within it is closed, the overlay is hidden.

-If the `overlay_close` property is set to true, then clicking the overlay will cause all of the notices in that stack to be removed.
+If the `overlay_close` property is set to true, then clicking the overlay will cause all of the notices in that stack to be closed.

 ## Example Stacks